 An Individual Environmental Assessment is prepared for projects for which it has been determined that net impacts will occur and concerns cannot be easily resolved and which does not meet the definition set out in Section 2.3 of this Class EA.
 This Individual Environmental Assessment process includes a formal government review of the project's planning and may lead to a formal hearing where approval to proceed is granted or denied.
-The need for an Individual Environmental Assessment will, in most circumstances, be recognized early in the planning process, but may, in unforeseen circumstances, occur as a result of the review of the Environmental Study Report.
+The need for an Individual Environmental Assessment will, in most circumstances, be recognized early in the planning process, but may, in unforeseen circumstances, occur as a result of the review of the ESR.

 In such cases, the procedures set out in this Class EA do not apply.
-Instead, the Authority shall adhere to the procedures and the information requirements set out in the Environmental Assessment Act and Ontario Regulation 334/90 for approvals of individual undertakings.
-Proponent Conservation Authorities engaging in individual Environmental Assessments should contact the Environmental Assessment and Approvals Branch of the Ministry of the Environment for information respecting the requirements of the Environmental Assessment Act before initiating a planning process.
+Instead, the Conservation Authority shall adhere to the procedures and the information requirements set out in the EAA and Ontario Regulation 334/90 for approvals of individual undertakings.
+Conservation Authorities engaging in Individual Environmental Assessments should contact the Environmental Assessment and Approvals Branch (EAB) of the MOE for information respecting the requirements of the EAA before initiating a planning process.